By Laurence Monnot, COMMIT

 A living experience of democracy

 Saturday 17 May.
-The Citizens‘ Parliament on Media and Democracy met for the fourth and final time. ‚It could have been longer,‚ remark two members.
+The Austrian Citizens‘ Parliament on Media and Democracy met for the fourth and final time. ‚It could have been longer,‚ two members remarked.
 Not that they feel they haven’t done justice to their task as CP members.
 On the contrary, most of them expressed great satisfaction at having contributed their ideas and suggestions.
-But some are still marvelling at how they managed to achieve results supported by everyone, despite diverging opinions at the beginning. ‚The process remained pleasant, constructive and even fun right up to the end,‘ utters one citizen.
+But some are still marvelling at how they managed to achieve results supported by everyone, despite diverging opinions at the beginning. ‚The process remained pleasant, constructive and even fun right up to the end,‘ one citizen concluded.

-For most members, the Citizens’ Parliament provided an opportunity to engage in discussion with people they would never encounter in their everyday lives.
+For most members, the Citizens’ Parliament provided an opportunity to engage in discussions with people they would never encounter in their everyday lives.
 This experience broadened their horizons: ‚It was enriching to put myself in the shoes of others.
-It’s a path I’ve started on,” summarizes one participant. ‚This „un-bubbling“ was refreshing and fun,‚ agrees another.
+It’s a path I’ve started on,” one participant summarized. ‚This „un-bubbling“ was refreshing and fun,‚ agreed another.

 Citizens‘ parliaments not only enable citizens to participate in shaping policy.
 The process of reflecting together and finding solutions through respectful discussions with people from diverse backgrounds allows participants to experience democracy in action.